-The system was not shut down in 2010.
+The system was not shut down in 2011.

 MCLs have not been achieved for individual VOCs in all plume core wells.
-However, following several more years of treatment system operation, MCLs are expected to be achieved by 2030.
+However, following several more years of treatment system operation followed by monitored natural attenuation, MCLs are expected to be achieved by 2030.